misitebao/wails-template-vue/README.md

 ### Background

-I hope that Vue and its powerful community ecology can be used in wails applications to develop single-page applications that support multiple routes.
+I hope that Vue and its powerful community ecology can be used in Wails applications to develop single-page applications that support multiple routes.

 <span id="nav-4"></span>